Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A binding to the minimist JavaScript library.
 This module implements the guts of optimist's argument parser without all the fanciful decoration.

-fasterize — by Michael Sumner, 9 months ago
+fasterize — by Michael Sumner, a year ago

 Fast Polygon to Raster Conversion